BigCarrasco/portafolioManager-springBoot/README.md

 # Portafolio Manager

 This is a project built in framework Spring.
-Includes next tecnologies:
+Includes next dependencies:

 - **Databases**:
   - H2